Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 ## What is supported

-Import supports moving existing vertices and UVs, face deletion, removing texture assignments, and reassigning existing textures of the same dimensions.
+Import supports moving existing vertices and UVs, painting vertex colors, face deletion, removing texture assignments, and reassigning existing textures of the same dimensions.
-It validates triangle identities and rejects added/duplicated faces, changed triangle connections or index winding, and changed vertex colors.
+It validates triangle identities and rejects added/duplicated faces, changed triangle connections or index winding.
 Do not merge vertices, retriangulate, apply a decimation modifier, or remove `_GUD_VERTEX`.

 Native positions use signed 16-bit integers in each vertex's original joint